AdguardTeam/AdguardBrowserExtension/README.md

 > #### Legacy Safari version
 > You can get the latest legacy Safari extension version in [Safari Extensions gallery](https://safari-extensions.apple.com/details/?id=com.adguard.safari-N33TQXN8C7).
 Please note, that Apple is going to completely disable support for legacy extensions in future Safari versions.

+<a id="integration-mode"></a>
+## Integration mode

+The frequently asked question is "does it make sense to use the browser extension alongside AdGuard for Windows or Mac?"
+Interestingly enough, the answer is "yes, if you like the integration mode".

+**Q: What is integration mode?** It is a special mode that the extension enters when being run along with a desktop AdGuard app (on Windows or macOS).

+**Q: What happens in the integration mode?** In this mode, the extension stops filitering traffic (this function lies completely on the app).
+Its settings are also ignored, the app's settings are applied instead.
+The extension's color changes to blue and it serves as a replacement for AdGuard Assistant.

 <a id="contribution"></a>
 ## Contribution